 Some other things about this book are insidious, perpetuating a situation where women are kept in that box of received knowledge.

-- The book teaches that the core temptation or sin for women is to abandon their role as helper, becoming guilty of autonomy, by failing to come along side men or remain under the authority of men.
+♦ ♦ The book teaches that the core temptation or sin for women is to abandon their role as helper, becoming guilty of autonomy, by failing to come along side men or remain under the authority of men.
 Therefore, to even consider differently than what this book teaches is to end up in…SIN!
 Wow.
-What an insidious way for the males in power to keep their female helpers in line!
+What a way for the males in power to keep their female helpers in line!

 In conclusion…This book indoctrinates women instead of educating them, and insidiously makes them receptive to the narrow interpretations.